 How it begins

 Hay fever is an allergy that affects 13 million Britons.
 As with other allergies, your body is reacting to specific materials you breathe in that it believes to be dangerous, even though they are not.
-Hay fever is specific for pollen, which can be from weed, trees or flowers.
+Hay fever is specific for pollen, which can be from weeds, trees or flowers.

 Seasonal difference